 Safeguarding and child protection is at the core of all that we do in Bromesberrow St Mary's Primary and therefore relates to all policies.
-There are particularly important links between this child protection policy and the safer recruitment policy, staff code of conduct policy, whistle-blowing policy, anti-bullying policy, Health and Safety policy, staff ICT acceptable use policy, Offsite Visits Policy, Data Protection Policy and the PSHE / SMSC statement.
+There are particularly important links between this child protection policy and the safer recruitment policy, staff code of conduct policy, whistle-blowing policy, anti-bullying policy, Health and Safety policy, staff ICT acceptable use policy, Offsite Visits Policy, Data Protection Policy, Attendance policy, PSHE/ RSE policy and SMSC policy.